 2. University of Montreal

-The University of Montreal, or Université de Montréal, is a French-language research school in the city after which it is named.
-It is well-reputed as the pioneer of several renowned laboratories, such as the Institute for Research in Immunology and Cancer, the Mila—Quebec AI Institute, and some of the most prestigious public-law research institutions.
+The University of Montreal, or Université de Montréal, is a French-language research university in the city after which it is named.
+It is associated with major research units and institutes, including the Institute for Research in Immunology and Cancer, IVADO, Mila, and the Centre for Research on Public Law.

-In addition to research, this top educational provider in Quebec for international students offers quality higher education in 14 faculties across various disciplines.
-UdeM is also one of North America’s most prominent university complexes, with the expansive Mount Royal campus and five regional branches housing its state-of-the-art facilities.
+In addition to research, this top educational provider in Quebec for international students offers higher education through 13 faculties and schools across various disciplines.
+UdeM’s main Montreal campus is set on Mount Royal and includes about 40 buildings; the university also maintains regional campuses, including Laval, Brossard, Trois-Rivières, and Saint-Hyacinthe.

 3. Concordia University

-In addition, international students will enjoy LEED-certified campus buildings, high-tech laboratories, research centers, public art installations, and several architectural heritage buildings.
+In addition, international students can benefit from LEED-certified campus buildings, modern laboratories, research centers, public art installations, and architectural heritage buildings.

 4. Université Laval